abn-illia-lebid/abn-meetup/README.md

 ## Traceability matrix

-Before you start to test anything.
-You should understand what is expected from your application.
-As you gather all your requirements, you keep track of their testing status using traceability matrix.
+Before you start to test anything, you should understand what is expected from your application.
+As you gather all your requirements, keep track of their testing status using traceability matrix.

-More often than not, if you found a bug, you missed some requirement in the initial stage.
+More often than not, if you find a bug, it means you missed some requirement in the initial stage.
 So each time you find a bug, check the traceability matrix and update it accordingly.

-Another advantage of traceability matrix, is that your clients or stackeholders without technical knowledge will be able to read them.
+Another advantage of a traceability matrix is that even clients or stakeholders without technical knowledge will be able to read them.

 `Traceability matrix`